 Once the support required to meet the individual needs of the young person has been met, it is important that the young person receives a consequence for their behaviour (following the school behaviour policy).
-Taking disciplinary action and providing appropriate support, can, and should, occur at the same time if necessary.
+Disciplinary action can be taken whilst other investigations by the police and/or children's social care are ongoing.
+The designated safeguarding lead (or a deputy) should take a leading role.
+The school should consider if, by taking any action, it would prejudice an investigation and/or any subsequent prosecution.
+(KCSIE para 544 and following).